sksbkt/sksbkt/README.md

 <h1 align="center">Hi, I'm Saeed khoshabakht</h1>
-<h6 align="left">As a software engineer my duty is find solution for different problems</h6>
+<h6 align="left">As a software engineer my duty is to find solution for different problems</h6>

 - 🔭 currently working on: **Something special**
 - 🌱 love learning: **MERN and Flutter**